Topics Map > Learning Technology > Honorlock

 - Screen-captures the student's desktop while taking their quiz

 - Honorlock will still log if and when a student leaves the quiz page even if screen capture isn't enabled.
+Note: students with more than one monitor may need to turn off or disconnect their additional monitors during the quiz.

 - Pre-quiz room scan

-- Student photo
+- Student photo & identification

 - Disabling copying, pasting, or printing